Read time 4 minutes

 Remove-MailboxDatabaseCopy -Identity Database3423\CopyDatabase3423 -Confirm:$False

-After you remove all the database copies, protect the database and transaction log files which will help you to reseed the database copies after adding them again (refer to Step 6 and Step 7).
+After you remove all the database copies, protect the database and transaction log files from every database server where the file is removed.
+So, you don’t have to re-configure the database copies after adding them again.

 4. Perform the move operation for a mailbox database path to a new location.
 During this operation, the database copy will remain ‘Dismounted.’